Fixative (Perfumery Base)

 Fixative is an old term for any natural substance that will hold and ‘fix’ and that helps a fragrance last longer on the skin.
 Alcohol-based scents are the most fleeting., So a substance is required to add for "anchor" the scent.
 Lowering the evaporation rate of the alcohol usually does this.Benzoin and Frankincense other resins and Tolu Balsam and Peru balsam are some of the more common additions to a blend that will help to ‘fix’ it.

 Orrisroot is also an excellent fixative, but it is a sensitizer (as is Benzoin), so perhaps reserving these for your potpourri mixtures might be a good idea.
 Fixatives are generally the base notes and kept at about 3-5%.
-The fixative can be a powerful part of the scent.
+The fixative for perfume can be a powerful part of the scent.
 Some think that any fragrance fixatives might impart to a scent should be kept to a minimum.
-However, some of these odors with powerful fixative qualities can be integrated into the scent as a base and form a powerful base.The formula of which can be used over and over again in other perfumes to make a fragrant accord.
-Fixatives are used to equalize the vapor pressures and thus the volatilities of the raw materials in a perfume oil.
+However, some of these odors with powerful fixative for perfume qualities can be integrated into the scent as a base and form a powerful base.The formula of which can be used over and over again in other perfumes to make a fragrant accord.
+Perfume Fixatives are used to equalize the vapor pressures and thus the volatilities of the raw materials in a perfume oil.
 As well as to increase the tenacity.

 Natural fixatives are resinoids (benzoin, labdanum, myrrh, olibanum, storax, tolu balsam) and animal products (ambergris, castoreum, musk and civet).
 Synthetic fixatives include substances of low volatility (cyclopentadecanolide, ambroxide, benzyl salicylate) and virtually odorless solvents with very low vapor pressures (benzyl benzoate, diethyl phthalate, triethyl citrate).